 The Real Reasons Your Partner Doesn’t Want to Have Sex

-If your spouse is rarely in the mood for sex, there might be something more going on than you’d expect.
+If your partner is rarely in the mood for sex, there might be something more going on than you’d expect.
 Here are some possible mood-killing culprits.

 Considering that money troubles are a top cause of a breakup, it’s not a surprise that financial issues can cause rifts in even the most harmonious couples.
 “The results of unaddressed financial stressors in a relationship can cause negative feelings towards your partner, fear and anxiety, broken trust, depression symptoms and a lack of sexual desire,” says Crystal Hollenbeck, EdD, licensed mental health counselor.
 “Combining finances, creating a budget, and agreeing as a couple on financial goals will increase the sense of closeness, trust, and security within the relationship.”